 CMIM says that CGL was 'reckless and negligent' given its professed level of experience.
 I understand the argument that it should have been apparent to CGL that the 'dear Trustee' letter couldn't satisfy the requirements (which it identified itself) of PA'95.
-I didn't know whether Mrs M intends to complain about CGL's actions as administrator, but occupational schemes aren't within the Financial Ombudsman Service's jurisdiction.
+I didn't know whether Miss B intends to complain about CGL's actions as administrator, but occupational schemes aren't within the Financial Ombudsman Service's jurisdiction.
 In any case there is a higher bar against financial advisers, and this is reflected in the way they are regulated and rules they must follow.
-So it's also understandable that Mrs M has chosen to bring this complaint to us.
+So it's also understandable that Miss B has chosen to bring this complaint to us.

-CMIM also says that Mrs M's own responsibilities as a trustee should be taken into account, but a trustee is just as entitled to appropriate advice as any consumer of financial services.

-CMIM was providing FCA-regulated advice to Mrs M as the sole lay-trustee and, equally, had an opportunity to check for itself what the requirements of PA'95 were.
+CMIM also says that Miss B's own responsibilities as a trustee should be taken into account, but a trustee is just as entitled to appropriate advice as any consumer of financial services.
+CMIM was providing FCA-regulated advice to Miss B as the sole lay-trustee and, equally, had an opportunity to check for itself what the requirements of PA'95 were.
 If it couldn't do that, it shouldn't have given the advice.
 I can't see a basis here on which it would be fair or reasonable for me allow CMIM to avoid the consequences of its own failings, even in part.

-I agree that if I were satisfied that Mrs M would have chosen to transfer and invest in TRG 'come what may', it wouldn't be fair for me apportion any responsibility for compensating her to CMIM.
+I agree that if I were satisfied that Miss B would have chosen to transfer and invest in TRG 'come what may', it wouldn't be fair for me apportion any responsibility for compensating her to CMIM.
 It's not that principle that is in dispute.
-Rather it is whether I can, in fact, fairly say that on the balance of probabilities Mrs M would still have gone ahead with transferring her pension in order to invest in TRG, had CMIM treated her fairly.
+Rather it is whether I can, in fact, fairly say that on the balance of probabilities Miss B would still have gone ahead with transferring her pension and investing in TRG and the DFM arrangement (both of which CMIM recommended as a 'package'), had CMIM treated her fairly.

-I'm persuaded on the balance of probabilities that Mrs M would not have transferred to the SSAS.
+I'm persuaded on the balance of probabilities that Miss B would not have made these investments.
 I think the effect of CMIM placing a barrier in her way would have been more likely to deter her ultimate investment than not.
 I think it's likely she would have heeded the proper advice she was told she would get, and was entitled to expect, from CMIM.